San Salvador (volcano)

 The San Salvador Volcano (also known as Quezaltepeque or El Boquerón) is a stratovolcano situated northwest to the city of San Salvador.
 The crater has been nearly filled with a relatively newer edifice, the Boquerón volcano.
 San Salvador is adjacent to the volcano and the western section of the city actually lies among its slopes.
 Due to this close proximity, any geological activity of the volcano, whether eruptive or not, has the potential to result in catastrophic destruction and death to the city.
 Despite this, the volcano is iconic of the city, and several TV and radio antennas are situated on the El Picacho peaks and the crater of Boqueron.
-El Picacho, the prominent peak is the highest elevation (1,960 meters altitude).
+El Picacho, the prominent peak is the highest elevation (1,960 metres altitude).

+Geology

+San Salvador is the result of subduction as the Cocos plate subducts under the Caribbean plate.
+More than 90% of subsurface lithology is from the Cenozoic and Quaternary periods, pointing to relativly young volcanic activity.
+Since 600 CE, there have been six volcanic eruptions: 640 CE ± 30 years, 1200 CE, 1575 CE, 1658-1659 CE, an unconfirmed eruption in 1806 CE, and 1917 CE.